dw-ec/docker-ssl-proxy/examples/WorldClock/README.md

 comp-lzo no
 ```

+Once imported, you may need to set `☑️ Allow changes to manually-set network settings`
+within tunnelblick's UI.
-Once imported, connect to the Docker internal network VPN and you should be
+Connect to the Docker internal network VPN and you should now be able to browse the
-able to browse the demo container urls like https://hello.demo/
+demo container urls like https://hello.demo/

 To trust the project's CA certificate, just do:
 ```